 88. User-Generated Content (UGC)

-Content created and shared by users, rather than brands or businesses.
+Content created and shared by users, rather than brands or business.

 89. Meme Culture